brontosaurusrex/brontosaurusrex.github.io/stretchbang.md

 Darker version would be Adapta-Nokto for gtk and openbox, 'Breeze Dark Papirus GTK b full' for icons, .Xresources.adaptaColors, 'browser' script for firefox (patched to wbar and ob menu).

+edit: Another nice icon set is [luv](https://github.com/Nitrux/luv-icon-theme).
+With inheritance in index.theme set to

+    Inherits=breeze-dark-Papirus-GTK-b_full

+or some other Papirus variant.

 # wbar

     sudo apt install --no-install-recommends wbar wbar-config